For healthcare professionals

 Chordoma Foundation Biobank

 Currently, scarcity of chordoma biospecimens is thwarting progress in the field.
-To solve this problem, the Chordoma Foundation operates an IRB-approved biobanking protocol for the collection of tumor tissue, blood and clinical information from chordoma patients across the US.
-Storage and distribution is performed by the Human Tissue Resource Network at The Ohio State University under contract with the Chordoma Foundation.
+To solve this problem, the Chordoma Foundation operates an IRB-approved biobanking protocol for the collection of tumor tissue, blood, and clinical information from chordoma patients across the US.
+Storage and distribution are performed by the Human Tissue Resource Network at The Ohio State University under contract with the Chordoma Foundation.
 This collection serves as a resource to the entire research community, making tissue available to qualified investigators for peer reviewed research projects.

-Healthcare professionals can help by informing chordoma patients about the opportunity to participate in the biobank.
+Healthcare professionals can help by informing chordoma patients about the opportunity to participate in the Biobank.
 We will gladly send tri-fold brochures about the biobank that you can provide to your chordoma patients or display in your clinic.
 Contact us to request brochures, or download a copy here.

 Patients can enroll in the Biobank by calling (877) 230-0164 or emailing firstname.lastname@example.org.
 Our Biobank team will consent the patient to participate in the Biobank and will work with your institution to procure excess tumor from surgery.
-We will provide collection kits and any other supplies needed to obtain frozen tissue; handle shipping and pickup logistics; and reimburse hospitals for procurement costs up to $500 per case.
+We will provide collection kits and any other supplies needed to obtain frozen tissue, handle shipping and pickup logistics, and reimburse hospitals for procurement costs up to $500 per case.

 Our International Chordoma Research Workshops bring together a multidisciplinary group of leading chordoma physicians and scientists from around the world to share the latest discoveries about chordoma, discuss new treatment approaches, and to forge collaborations with colleagues from different disciplines and institutions.
 Learn more »

 - European Society for Medical Oncology

 - Musculoskeletal Tumor Society

 - American Academy of Orthopaedic Surgeons